pavliqqq/laravel-backup-package/README.md

 5. Optional: Limit the number of backups

-Set a `MAX_BACKUPS` variable in your `.env` file to limit the number of stored backup files:
+You can set a `MAX_BACKUPS` variable in your `.env` file to limit the number of stored backup files.

+By default, it keeps 5 backups:
 ```
 MAX_BACKUPS=5
 ```